 Cyber risks are among the biggest threats facing businesses today, which makes mitigating cyber risk a top business priority.
 While cyber represents a fundamental growth driver for the global (re)insurance industry, quantification of this risk is still in its infancy.

 To grow, insurers need to understand the attritional losses and the potential for risk accumulation, a difficult task without a common data standard or mechanism for understanding aggregations of risk.
-To assist, RMS released a Cyber Accumulation Management System in February 2016 that provided a common exposure data standard, as well as the first models understanding aggregations of risk.
-This system has been adopted across the market by many leading cyber writers.
+To assist, RMS released a Cyber Accumulation Management System (CAMS)in February 2016 that provided a common exposure data standard, as well as the first models understanding aggregations of risk.
+This system was adopted across the market by many leading cyber writers.

 In partnership with the University of Cambridge Centre for Risk Studies, the RMS Cyber Exposure Data Schema offers a standardized approach for identifying, quantifying, and reporting affirmative and silent cyber exposure.
 This open data standard provides the common language and approach needed for understanding and measuring cyber accumulation risk.

 Defining a Probable Maximum Loss (PML) for cyber insurance is challenging with the absence of a truly systemic “catastrophe” loss.
 RMS has created a series of risk models to stress test a (re)insurer’s portfolio.
 They reflect the key IT-related cyber threats facing insurers, along with a suite of cyber-physical stress tests.
 These risk models allow insurers to explore plausible examples of systemic cyber catastrophes that impact insurers.

 Open Analytics Platform

 The RMS® Cyber Accumulation Management System application provides a framework for analyzing exposure and loss results across affirmative and silent cyber insurance policies.
 The new user interface provides a streamlined approach to data management and seamless access to analytic insights.

 +Visualize expected loss baseline to benchmark claims against industry